-- Mrs Louise Aird designated child protection/safeguarding lead - Mr James Down designated safeguarding governor - Mrs Louise Aird designated mental health wellbeing lead - Mrs Vikki Seed designated mental health and wellbeing governor - Mrs Kelly McCormick Positive Behaviour for Learning Mentor - Mrs Natalie Matthews & Mrs Lizzie Jones Relaunch Provision - Mrs Becky Lawson & Mrs Lucy McGroarty Counsellors and therapists safeguarding leads.
+- Mrs Louise Aird designated child protection/safeguarding lead - Mrs Gill Wood designated safeguarding governor - Miss Lauren Saunders designated mental health wellbeing lead - Mrs Lizzie Jones Wellbeing team - Mrs Kelly McCormick Learning Mentor person is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to one of the designated safeguarding leads.
 If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.

 Any member of staff who is concerned about the mental health or wellbeing of child or young person should speak to the designated mental health and wellbeing lead in the first instance.
-If there is a fear that the child or young person is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to one of the designated
+If there is a fear that the child or young